 The parental alienation syndrome (PAS) is a childhood disorder that arises almost exclusively in the context of child-custody disputes.
 Its primary manifestation is the child’s campaign of denigration against a parent, a campaign that has no justification.
 It results from the combination of a programming (brainwashing) parent’s indoctrinations and the child’s own contributions to the vilification of the target parent.
 When true parental abuse and/or neglect is present, the child’s animosity may be justified and so the parental alienation syndrome explanation for the child’s hostility is not applicable.

-Definition sourced from Richard Gardner's Website.
+Related URL: Richard Gardner's Website.

 |1 May 2003||Opinion||Parental Alienation Syndrome is neither valid nor useful|

 |14 Jun 2015||Opinion||No one thinks Parental Alienation Syndrome is a valid concept|